fdcl-gwu/scientific_python/README.md

 1. Gain some skills with Python
 2. Learn best practices for writing/debugging/testing code for engineering courses/applications.

-This is not a comprhensive introduction to Python, but rather covers most of the critical skills needed by students in engineering courses.
+This is not a comprehensive introduction to Python, but rather covers most of the critical skills needed by students in engineering courses.
 It is based on much of my experience/notes from Astro 201/321 at USAFA, as well as the experiences since then in graduate school/Air Force Research Laboratory.

 ## Lessons

-These aren't in any specific order, but this seems to make some sense:

 * [Introduction][7]
 * [Installation][2]